In its twelfth year, the Small Project Awards honor seven projects in three categories.

 Fantastic composition and formal study.
 It is great to see this kind of work in the public realm.
 A civic icon that should last for generations.
 [It is] thoughtful in how it recognizes and celebrates the history of steel in the city.
 The site moves are equally strong, carving into the lawn.
 It changes the perception of steel as a dirty industrial process to a beautifully inspiring historic structure.

 Deane Madsen, Assoc.
-AIA, is the associate editor of design at ARCHITECT.
+AIA, LEED Green Associate, is a Washington, D.C.–based writer who covers architecture and design.
 Follow him on Twitter and Instagram at @deane_madsen.